Y Axis Redesign

 Y Axis Redesign by 5trange0ne is licensed under the Creative Commons - Attribution license.

-We're sure 5trange0ne would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure 5trange0ne would love to see what you've printed.
+Please document your print and share a Make with the community.